jshan9078/Gogo-Helper/README.md

 # Gogo-API
-An API that uses web scraping to obtain data on various animes available on gogoanime
+A web scraper to obtain data from gogoanime